-TalentEd is keen to partner with leadership teams in schools that want to challenge their more able students and close the gap of educational inequality.
+TalentEd partners with leadership teams in schools who want to challenge their more able students and close the gap of educational inequality.
 TalentEd has supported over 700 bright students across 7 counties and is currently expanding into new areas.

 Our bright students